souche/vscode-mindmap/README.md

 | cmd + s(mac) / ctrl + s(windows) | save mindmap file              |

 ## FAQ
-  - **File parsed incorrectly, the current webview only show initial mindmap**
+  - **File parsed incorrectly, the current webview only show initial mindmap**

     close the file and webview, try to reopen this file